Bareflank/hypervisor/README.md

 ## Related

-If your interested in Bareflank, you might also be interested in the following hypervisor projects:
+If you’re interested in Bareflank, you might also be interested in the following hypervisor projects:

 **MoRE:** <br>
 https://github.com/ainfosec/MoRE